adobe/aio-cli/README.md

 OPTIONS
-  -A, --annotation-file=annotation-file  FILE containing annotation values in JSON format -P, --param-file=param-file            parameter to be passed to the action for json params -a, --annotation=annotation            annotation values in KEY VALUE format -i, --insecure                         bypass certificate check -l, --logsize=logsize                  the maximum log size LIMIT in MB for the action (default 10) -m, --memory=memory                    the maximum memory LIMIT in MB for the action (default 256) -p, --param=param                      parameter to be passed to the action
+  -A, --annotation-file=annotation-file  FILE containing annotation values in JSON format -P, --param-file=param-file            FILE containing parameter values in JSON format -a, --annotation=annotation            annotation values in KEY VALUE format -i, --insecure                         bypass certificate check -l, --logsize=logsize                  the maximum log size LIMIT in MB for the action (default 10) -m, --memory=memory                    the maximum memory LIMIT in MB for the action (default 256) -p, --param=param                      parameter values in KEY VALUE format

   -t, --timeout=timeout                  the timeout LIMIT in milliseconds after which the action is terminated (default
                                          60000)